Find Out About DUI Convictions

 Information on DUIs is based on BAC levels and the definition of a DUI.
 According to most DUI laws, drivers must submit to breathalyzer or blood tests when asked by a certified law enforcement officer, and may face harsher consequences for higher BAC levels and multiple DUI convictions.
 A DUI, also known as a DWI, is defined as the act of operating a motor vehicle while under the influence of intoxicating drugs or alcohol.

 The National Highway Traffic Safety Administration (NHTSA) has declared that it is illegal for U.S. residents to drive with BAC levels of 0.08 or higher in every state.
 All U.S. states have also adopted the same legal drinking age of 21 years old.
 DUI violations can result from driving over the BAC limit or under the age of 21.
 However, some states have additional restrictions on BAC levels.
 Though, senior drunk driving information implies that seniors’ abilities to metabolize alcohol and other intoxicants may decrease with age and create dangerous situations.
 Therefore, senior drivers must carefully monitor their alcohol intakes and be aware that, despite their previous drinking habits, they may no longer be capable of driving safely after consuming a few drinks.
 Some DUI laws may address this added risk for senior drivers, and help regulate states’ standards.
-Learn more about basic DUI information by downloading our complimentary guide.

 DUI consequences may vary, and are determined at sentencing hearings.
 Although some preventive measures seek to avoid the prevalence of DUIs, altogether, DUI penalties are another means of reducing drunk driving occurrences.
 Since the penalties may be severe and are amplified following each subsequent conviction, the penalties serve as a deterrent for some drivers and will remain on driving records.
 Drunk driving fines, license suspensions or revocations, the requirement of SR22 insurance and jail time are all possible penalties of the offense, but the length of suspensions and jail sentences may not exceed states’ maximum periods.
-To discover specific penalties and consequences of DUI charges, download our detailed guide.

 Drunk driving charges not only affect drivers’ records, though.
 They may also lead to deaths and other health complications.
 Seniors charged with a DUI may face more serious penalties if a drunk driving incident caused an accident and injured or killed another driver.
 While the health effects of DUIs may still be realities for younger drivers, senior DUI consequences may be more life-threatening than those for younger drivers.
 Because seniors are already at an increased risk of suffering from a car crash, adding alcohol to the equation may result in the deaths of the senior drivers and other drivers on the road.
 Senior drivers are encouraged to practice safe driving and to never break DUI laws to protect their driving records, themselves and other drivers.

-How to Recover from a Senior DUI Charge
+How to Recover From a Senior DUI Charge

 Understanding DUI information can help senior drivers recover from convictions and regain their driving privileges.
 For instance, drunk driving information informs drivers that they must follow all rules listed on their traffic tickets to reinstate their licenses (if possible) and to continue driving their vehicles.
 These rules often require drivers to install ignition interlocks or other devices that monitor drivers’ BAC levels prior to starting their vehicles to ensure they cannot drive while intoxicated, again.
 However, after a DUI violation, some seniors may need to request special permission to commute to work or to care for children if their licenses have been suspended or a device is not sufficient, according to state traffic laws.
 Seniors may also be required to participate in driver safety courses or alcohol education courses to continue driving, following the DUI charge or conviction.